Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 ### It's empowering to be able to make changes, even small ones

 You don't have to become a lifelong contributor to enjoy participating in open source.
-Have you ever seen a typo on a website, and wished someone would fix it?
+Have you ever seen a typo on a site, and wished someone would fix it?
 On an open source project, you can do just that.
 Open source helps people feel agency over their lives and how they experience the world, and that in itself is gratifying.